or

 - Real-time download progress tracking

-- Region management (view, delete, export)
+- Region management (view, delete, import/export)

 - Theme toggle (dark/light mode)